michaelfolkson/bitcoinops.github.io/_posts/en/newsletters/2019-05-14-newsletter.md

   meaning there will be no Win32 binaries for future versions of Bitcoin Core.
 Evidence suggests that very few (if any) Bitcoin Core users are using 32-bit Windows.

+## Acknowledgements

+We thank Anthony Towns and Pieter Wuille for their insightful reviews of a draft of this newsletter's Taproot overview.
+Any remaining errors are the fault of the author.

 ## Footnotes